fgl27/device_motorola_quark/README.md

 	lunch cm_quark-eng
 	time make recoveryimage -j4  2>&1 | tee twrp.txt

-Were the number after -j is the number of cores you wanna use for this task, **twrp.txt** contains the build "output", read it in case the build fails searching for errors
+Were the **first number** after **-j** is the number of cores you wanna use for this task and **2>&1 | tee twrp.txt** will export the build "output" to  a file **quark.txt**, read it in case the build fails searching for the reason of the fail.

-This link ([New_build_machine](https://github.com/fgl27/scripts/blob/master/etc/new_machine.md#apt-get-install-start)) may help to setup a build machine in case you don't know how to.
+This link ([New_build_machine](https://github.com/fgl27/scripts/blob/master/etc/new_machine.md#apt-get-install-start)) may help to setup a build machine in case you don't know how to, but that is very personalized for me so carefully read it.

-The Motorola Moto Maxx (codenamed _"quark"_) is a high-end smartphone from Motorola mobility.
+The Motorola Moto Maxx (codenamed _"quark"_) is a high-end smartphone from Motorola mobility.<br/>
 It was announced on November 2014.

 Basic   | Spec Sheet